-Work with expert practitioners and deepen your understanding of teaching and learning for all pupils on this mandatory PGCert SENCO.
+Work with expert practitioners, and deepen your understanding of teaching and learning for all pupils, with our PGCert Special Educational Needs Coordinator (SENCO).

 The PGCert SENCO is a required qualification for all new Special Educational Needs Coordinators within three years of their appointment.

-This course will deepen your understanding of teaching and learning for all pupils.
-You will reflect on, examine and explore the ways to meet an individual's needs through the appropriate educational provision.
+Deepen your understanding of teaching and learning for all pupils, as you reflect on, examine and explore the ways to meet an individual's needs through appropriate educational provision.

 Three 20-credit modules provide a combination of theoretical and practical information about meeting the needs of all students.
-In addition, you will have to submit a portfolio which demonstrate the breadth of your work in special educational needs.
-Your assignments take a practical school-based focus - we have excellent links with around 350 local schools, and you will be taught by expert practitioners, researchers and academics.
+You will also have to submit a portfolio which demonstrates the breadth of your work in special educational needs.
+Your assignments take a practical school-based focus.
+We have excellent links with around 350 local schools, and you will be taught by expert practitioners, researchers and academics.